candil-data-fabric/data-product-manager/README.md

 ### 1. Onboarding Data Products

-The onboarding process can be done either using the Swagger UI or by sending HTTP POST requests.
+The onboarding process can be done either using Swagger or by sending HTTP POST requests (via `cURL` or `Postman`).

 #### 1.1 Batch Data Products - Data Files